Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

 ## Requirements
 * Debian 10 (newer will probably work too - check if you need unstable repos for latest wireguard and dnscrypt-proxy)
-  * Maybe Ubuntu - haven't tested it myself so you're on your own there
+  * Maybe Ubuntu - haven't tested it myself so you're on your own there - dnscrypt-proxy is out of date, even in the PPA last I checked

 ## Options
 * Can change some of the variables in the beginning (keep all but devs if you're unsure):